IOsonata/TaktOS/README.md

 | ThreadX  |  6,625 | +8.6% |
 | FreeRTOS | 10,164 | +66.6% |

-**PX5 on nRF52832:** Eclipse projects for PX5 exist under `Benchmark/ThreadMetric/nRF52832/` but the committed `TestResults.txt` does not contain PX5 console logs for this MCU.
-PX5 numbers will be added once the raw logs are captured alongside the other RTOSes in the same run, so the full table is reproducible from one file.
+**PX5 on nRF52832:** Eclipse projects for PX5 exist under `Benchmark/ThreadMetric/nRF52832/` but no PX5 number is published in this repo.
+The PX5 demo package cannot be configured the same way TaktOS, FreeRTOS, and ThreadX are tuned for this benchmark (optimization level, inlining, kernel options), so running it against them would violate the apples-to-apples methodology used throughout this work.
+Published PX5 numbers (Beningo, 2024) are cited separately in the engineering benchmark report where relevant, but are not re-run or presented as our measurement.

 **TM4 and TM5 are not run.** TM4 requires a hardware timer IRQ owned by the test harness — TaktOS does not own application IRQs by design.
 TM5 measures dynamic memory allocation — TaktOS has no heap by design.